 (a) establish and maintain a list of all permitted organisms assigned to the category “permit required”; and

-(b) ensure that the list is published on, or accessible through, the department’s website.
+(b) ensure that the list is published on, or accessible through, the department’s electronic site.

-(4) A person must not import a permitted organism assigned to the category “permit required” unless the Director General has, by permit, authorised the import of that permitted organism and the organism is imported in accordance with the permit.
+(4) A person must not import a permitted organism assigned to the category “permit required” unless the organism is imported as authorised by, and in accordance with the terms and conditions of, an import permit and these regulations.

-Penalty for an offence under subregulation (4): a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

+[Regulation 73 amended: Gazette 6 Sep 2019 p.
+3191.]

 74. Import of fish: exemption

 Section 15(2) does not apply in relation to the import of fish.